 She has won numerous national journalism and book awards.
 Her story of a Honduran boy’s struggle to find his mother in the U.S., entitled “Enrique’s Journey,” won more than a dozen awards, among them the Pulitzer Prize for feature writing, the George Polk Award for International Reporting, the Grand Prize of the Robert F. Kennedy Journalism Award, and the National Assn. of Hispanic Journalists Guillermo Martinez-Marquez Award for Overall Excellence.

 Expanded into a book, Enrique’s Journey became a national bestseller, won three book awards, and became a favorite among educators.
-It has been required reading for incoming freshman or offered as a common read at more than 71 colleges, and scores of high schools; a young adult version, published in 2014, has broadened the book’s use to middle schools.
+It has been required reading for incoming freshman or offered as a common read at more than 72 colleges, and scores of high schools; a young adult version, published in 2014, has broadened the book’s use to middle schools.
 Seventeen cities have used the book as a common read.

 In 1998, Nazario was a Pulitzer Prize finalist for a series on children of drug addicted parents.
 And in 1994, she won a George Polk Award for Local Reporting for a series about hunger among schoolchildren in California.

 Nazario, who grew up in Kansas and in Argentina, and began her career at the Wall Street Journal, has written extensively from Latin America and about Latinos in the United States.
 She has been named among the most influential Latinos by Hispanic Business Magazine and a “trendsetter” by Hispanic Magazine.
 In 2012 Columbia Journalism Review named Nazario among “40 women who changed the media business in the past 40.”